 In recent years, Jafa has made music videos in collaboration with a number of distinctive American musical artists, including Jay-Z, Solange Knowles and, in 2020, Kanye West, for his song Wash Us in the Blood.

-The exhibition is the biggest presentation of Arthur Jafa’s art to date and features his key filmic works, including a new video work made specifically for this exhibition, alongside a large number of works in other media, several of which were also made for the occasion.
+The exhibition was the biggest presentation of Arthur Jafa’s art to date and featured his key filmic works, including a new video work made specifically for this exhibition, alongside a large number of works in other media, several of which were also made for the occasion.

-The exhibition entitled Magnumb, which is a compostion of the two words magnum and numb, is presented in the South Wing.
+The exhibition entitled Magnumb, which is a compostion of the two words magnum and numb, was presented in the South Wing.

 For Louisiana, Jafa’s work is an obvious continuation of the American tradition of Pop art, with its fascination with pop culture and social criticism.
 Pop art is a cornerstone of the museum’s collection, with names like Warhol, Rauschenberg, Fahlström and Kogelnik.